MicrosoftLearning/SC-5007-Implement-retention-eDiscovery-and-Communication-compliance-in-Microsoft-Purview/Instructions/Labs/Lab1_retention_policies.md

 1. Select **Next**.
 1. On the **Review and finish page**, select **Submit**.
 1. Once your policy is created, select **Done**.

-You have successfully created a retention policy for various locations.
-This policy retains items for three years from the last modified date.

 You have successfully created a company-wide retention policy that retains items for three years from the last modified date.